khughitt/labnote/README.rst

 Things to be added...

-- Add option to print default config.yml
 - Should entries be added via .labnote files, even if they aren't detected in the search paths?
 If so, may want to first add entries as-is, and then in a second round, scan for .labnote files and update affected entries / add new ones.
-- Copy files from resources directory even if they already exists; this way any new files or updates will be included.
 - Switch to regexes for search path? (more flexible, but less simple...)
 - Add option to automatically generate README.html files for each README.md found (check last modified date to determine whether file should be